EuropeanForestInstitute/aiphoria/paper/paper.md

 entering construction and furniture stays in use.
 By 2030 (b), the first furniture and construction cohorts have reached end of life, so flows to incineration and a recycling loop from construction back to sawmilling appear.
-The network graph (c) shows the same system in 2021.

-![Visual outputs of the example scenario: the Sankey diagram in (a) 2021 and (b) 2030, and (c) the network graph in 2021, with flow values on the edges.
+![Sankey diagram of the example scenario in (a) 2021 and (b) 2030, selected with the year slider.
-\label{fig:example}](figures/visualisation_capabilities.png){ width=70% }
+\label{fig:example}](figures/sankey_example.png){ width=100% }

 The carbon stocks are also saved to Excel (\autoref{tab:example}).
 Furniture has a short lifetime (5 years), so its stock stops growing at about 20 Mt C once as much carbon leaves as enters.
 Construction has a longer lifetime (10 years), so its stock keeps growing until 2030.

-: Carbon stock in the in-use product stocks of the example scenario (baseline), in million tonnes of carbon (Mt C), from the `Total_stock` sheet of the output workbook.
+: Carbon stock in the in-use product stocks of the example scenario (baseline), in million tonnes of carbon (Mt C), from the `Total_stock` sheet of the output workbook. \label{tab:example}
-[]{label="tab:example"}

 | Stock | 2021 | 2024 | 2027 | 2030 |
 |---|---:|---:|---:|---:|